Provence: During the French Revolution

-When the radical Montagnards seized power from the Girondins in May 1793, a real counter-revolution broke out in Avignon, Marseille and Toulon.
+When the radical Montagnards seized power from the Girondins in May 1793, a counter-revolution broke out in Avignon, Marseille and Toulon.
 A revolutionary army under General Carteaux recaptured Marseille in August 1793 and renamed it "City without a Name" (Ville sans Nom.)
 In Toulon, the opponents of the Revolution handed the city to a British and Spanish fleet on 28 August 1793.
-A Revolutionary Army laid siege to the British positions for four months (see the Siege of Toulon) and finally, the enterprise of the young commander of artillery, Napoleon Bonaparte defeated the British and drove them out in December 1793.
+A Revolutionary Army laid siege to the British positions for four months (see the Siege of Toulon) and finally, the enterprise of the young commander of artillery, Napoleon Bonaparte, defeated the British and drove them out in December 1793.
 About 15,000 royalists escaped with the British fleet, but five to eight hundred of the 7,000 who remained were shot on the Champ de Mars, and Toulon was renamed Port la Montagne.

 The fall of the Montagnards in July 1794 was followed by a new White Terror aimed at the revolutionaries.
 Calm was not restored until the rise of the Directory to power in 1795.

 Provence produced some memorable figures in the French Revolution; both moderates such as the comte de Mirabeau and figures of the far left such as the Marquis de Sade; there was also the military figure Charles Barbaroux and the theorist Emmanuel-Joseph Sieyès (1748–1836), who instigated the coup of 18 Brumaire which brought Napoleon to power.
 The revolutionary anthem La Marseillaise despite its origins on the Rhine got its name because revolutionary volunteers from Marseille sang it on the streets of Paris.